NormXU/NormXU.github.io/_posts/2023-08-08-A-Potential-Rotation-Inconsistency of-Dynamic-Scaled-RoPE.md

 title: "A Potential Rotation Inconsistency of Dynamic Scaled RoPE"
 categories: LLM
 ---
+### TL;DL

+- The huggingface implementation of DynamicNTK RoPE  introduces inconsistency in rotation base between keys
+- Current perplexity evaluation cannot faithfully reflect whether the inconsistency problem can harm the perplexity.
+- The DynamicNTK RoPE scaling can be fixed with `use_cache=False`, at the cost of speed.

+## A Potential Rotation Inconsistency of Dynamic Scaled RoPE

 Weeks ago, [u/emozilla](https://www.reddit.com/user/emozilla) proposed an improvement on NTK-Aware RoPE in this [post](https://www.reddit.com/r/LocalLLaMA/comments/14mrgpr/dynamically_scaled_rope_further_increases/?utm_source=share&utm_medium=web2x&context=3), later named DynamicNTKScalingRotaryEmbedding.

 The main idea behind Dynamic NTK involves incorporating a scaling factor relative to the present decoding sequence length to improve the base functionality， which means that if we represent the base of NTKRoPE as: